 - for the provision of healthcare services to that individual; or

 - pursuant to the authorization of that individual.

-In some cases the subpoena may be served with an order by a court or administrative tribunal.
+In some cases, the subpoena may be served with an order by a court or administrative tribunal.
 In these circumstances, the subpoenaed party may disclose the PHI without obtaining patient approval.
 However, the covered entity is only allowed to disclose PHI to the extent they have been expressly authorized to do so by the order.
-Therefore, it is important to understand the nature and scope of the order authorizing disclosure prior to producing any records.
+Therefore, it is important to understand the nature and scope of the order authorizing disclosure before producing any records.

-- the covered entity receives satisfactory assurance from the party issuing the subpoena that reasonable efforts have been made to ensure that the patient whose protected health information has been requested has been given notice of the request; or
+- the covered entity receives satisfactory assurance from the party issuing the subpoena that reasonable efforts have been made to ensure that the patient whose protected health information has been requested was given notice of the request; or

 - the covered entity receives satisfactory assurance from the party issuing the subpoena that reasonable efforts have been made by such party to secure a qualified protective order.

 Under either option, “satisfactory assurance” and “qualified protective order” are defined terms that have specific compliance requirements outlined under HIPAA.

 For instance, “satisfactory assurance” under the first requirement entails a written statement and accompanying documentation showing that: